 Gamlehaugen is framed by a beautiful English-landscaped park, adorned with a lush, varied selection of shrubbery, flowers and trees.
 The park is open to the public and is a popular recreational area used for swimming and walking.

-The state rooms on the ground floor are open to the public during the summer months.
+The state rooms on the ground floor are open to the public during the summer.
 One of the rooms available for viewing is Christen Michelsen’s office, containing a unique collection of the former prime minister’s memorabilia from 1905.